ACLU of Illinois et al. v. U.S. Department of Homeland Security and U.S. Customs and Border Protection

 On October 24, 2017 the magistrate held a status hearing and set a briefing schedule for our pending motion to set a production schedule.
 On November 6, 2017, Defendants filed their opposition to our motion to set production schedule and on November 13, 2017 we filed our reply.
 On November 15, the court held a hearing on our motion to set a production schedule, and again continued the motion to November 21, 2017.
 The court requested that the parties report back on that date as to the following: (1) that we confirm that the current set of search terms constitute a “reasonable effort,” such that future search requests would be justified only in “extraordinary circumstances,” and (2) that the defendant determine what level of production capacity it could perform and report monthly to the court.
 On November 21, the Court granted our motion to set production schedule and ordered that on the 15th day of every month, the defendants must file a brief status report with the court regarding information from the previous month as to: the number of employees who worked on the FOIA production request, the number of hours that government lawyers worked on the project, and the number of pages of the four “priority” records custodians that were processed.
 The court ordered the defendants to process 950 pages per month, and set the first of such status reports for January 16, 2018.
 The next status hearing in the case was set for June 20, 2018.

-On January 16, 2018, Defendants filed their January status report, documenting the first month’s processing and production of documents as required by the Court’s order.
-On February 15, 2018, Defendants filed their February status report.
-The next report is due March 16.
+On January 16, 2018, Defendants filed their January status report, documenting the first month’s processing and production of documents as required by the Court’s order, and have filed monthly reports since.